Skip to Content

 Your key worker will be the main point of contact for your family, and will coordinate the communication and sharing of knowledge and skills between the team.

-What Makes the Key Worker Model best practice?
+What Makes the Key Worker Model Best Practice?

 The NDIS recognise the key worker model as best practice and acknowledge the many benefits to providing early childhood supports in this way.